 Provider Scope

-Where you provide the dependency, defines the lifetime of the dependency.
+Where you register the dependency, defines the lifetime of the dependency.

-of the root module or any eagerly loaded module are available to be injected everywhere in the application.
+of the root module or any eagerly loaded module, the will be available everywhere in the application.

 , @pipe